vshantam/Age-Prediction/README.md

 ![alt-tag](https://github.com/vshantam/Age-Prediction/blob/master/Analysis/Capture3.PNG)

     $ python3 clf.py
- This functon is used for loading the dataset and classifier using machine learning modules
+ This functon is used for loading the dataset and classifier using machine learning modules.

-    $ main.py
+ The classifier can be saved using pickle module if you are usng scikit learn and the formats are:

+    1:- sav
+    2:- pkl

+ if you are using Deep Learning Modules such as keras,Tensorflow you can use the Following formats:

+    1:- hdf5
+    2:- h5py
+    3:- YAML
+    4:- JSON